 Related Policies & Procedures

-Related policies and procedures include the Bank’s Risk Governance Framework, the Market Risk Management Policy, and Head Office’s Foreign Currency Risk Management Policy.
+Related policies and procedures include the BOCNY Risk Governance Framework, BOCNY Market Risk Management Policy, and Head Office’s Foreign Currency Risk Management Policy.

 The Scope

 The scope of the procedure applies to Business departments/Branches, TRY, and MKD.
 The procedure focuses on the foreign exchange exposure reporting and controlling process to ensure better control FX exposure risk on the banking book and minimize the potential negative impact on the earnings.